Fudgedotdotdot/Fudgedotdotdot.github.io/posts/sandbox-evasion-in-2024/sandboxes.md

 - [Al-Khaser](https://github.com/LordNoteworthy/al-khaser)
 - [Pafish](https://github.com/a0rtega/pafish)

 Both tools were modified to send an HTTP request containing the text that is normally printed to the console.
-The HTTP server was the same Flask application from the exfil section but with one caveat, I could not figure out how to use a global variable in C/C++ to use as unique ID (stackoverflow answers were simply :  *read in a condescending tone: "you shouldn't use global variables, here's the better way"*), so I used the source IP as a unique identifier and appending to the log file if the IP was already seen.
+The HTTP server was the same Flask application from the exfiltration section but with one caveat, I could not figure out how to use a global variable in C/C++ to use as unique ID (stackoverflow answers were simply :  *read in a condescending tone: "you shouldn't use global variables, here's the better way"*), so I used the source IP as a unique identifier and appending to the log file if the IP was already seen.

 A week after uploading the files to the sandboxes, the results were the following :
 - 32 unique IPs for *Al-Khaser*